leonoravesterbacka/carl-torch/README.md

 <img src="https://github.com/leonoravesterbacka/carl-torch/blob/master/images/4_nominalVsVar_1000000.png" width="260">
 </p>

-The classification is done using a PyTorch DNN, with Adam optimizer and relu activation function, and the calibration of the classifier is done using histogram or isotonic regression.
+The classification is done using a PyTorch fully connected DNN, with Adam optimizer and relu activation function, and the calibration of the classifier is done using histogram or isotonic regression.
 Other optimizers and activation functions are available.
 Once the weights have been calculated as a function of the classifier output `r(x) ~ s(x) / (1 - s(x))`, they are applied to the original sample `p0(x)` (orange histogram), and will ideally line up with the `p1(x)` sample (dashed histogram), for the three arbitrary variables (out of n) that was used in the training.
 <p align="center">
 <img src="https://github.com/leonoravesterbacka/carl-torch/blob/master/images/w_1_nominalVsVar_train_1000000_fix.png" width="260">